apache/mynewt-site/docs/os/tutorials/olimex.md

 ### Connect to the Board

-Configure your board to bootload from flash memory and to use the JTAG/SWD for the power source.
-Refer to the following diagrams to locate the boot jumpers and power input select jumpers on your board.
+Configure the board to bootload from flash memory and to use the JTAG/SWD for the power source.
+Refer to the following diagrams to locate the boot jumpers and power input select jumpers on the board.
 <br>

 <p align="center">